 Leisure activities focus on the water.
-Fishing, kayaking, whale watching and sailing are all popular.
-Kayak rentals are available in town.
+Fishing, kayaking, whale watching, and sailing are all popular.
+Local charter operators offer ocean fishing charters for salmon and halibut and river fishing for coho, chum, and pink salmon.
+Whale watching tours venture out to see humpback whales and orcas, and kayak rentals are available in town to explore the inlet’s calm, protected waters.
 Multiple hiking trails connect with abandoned logging roads, essentially allowing visitors to hike from one end of the island to the other.

 There is one lodge in town, the Tenakee Hot Springs Lodge, which can arrange meals and activities for guests.
+There are also two cabins and a cottage for visitors to rent in town.
 The Tongass National Forest surrounds Tenakee Springs, and camping is allowed in the forest although there are no public campgrounds.